omerida/drupal8-vm/README.md

 vagrant up
 ~~~~

-It will automatically fetch Drupal into a directory named `web`

 ## Drupal source ##

 The first time the provisioner runs, it will download Drupal 8 source code into a `web` directory and copy a default configuration for the database to work.